Types of Review

 The Code of Federal Regulations, Title 45, Part 46, published by the Office for Human Research Protections defines the following review levels and definitions:

-Research in which there is essentially no risk to subjects is exempt from the requirement that it be reviewed by full committee (Code of Federal Regulations, Part 46, section 104).
-If your research involves minors, pregnant women, prisoners or other vulnerable populations, it is not eligible under the "Exempt" category.
+Exempt research must be minimal risk.
+If your research involves minors, pregnant women, prisoners or other vulnerable populations, it is not eligible under the Exempt category.

 |1.||Such applications will be reviewed by at least two members of the Committee with the following possible outcomes:|